seiichiinoue/topic-recommender/README.md

 # wsi-api

-An API for word sense induction using ChatGPT API and FastAPI
+An API for word sense induction using OpenAI API and FastAPI

 ## Preparation